 Pay-TV subscribers.
 We include customers obtained through direct sales, third-party retailers and other third-party distribution relationships in our Pay-TV subscriber count.
 We also provide DISH branded pay-TV service to hotels, motels and other commercial accounts.
 For certain of these commercial accounts, we divide our total revenue for these commercial accounts by an amount approximately equal to the retail price of our DISH America programming package, and include the resulting number, which is substantially smaller than the actual number of commercial units served, in our Pay-TV subscriber count.
 Prior to 2015, we launched our Sling International video programming service.
-Sling International subscribers have historically been included in our Pay-TV subscriber count and represented a small percentage of our Pay-TV subscribers.
-During 2015, we launched our Sling domestic and Sling Latino services.
-For the three and six months ended June 30, 2015, we have included all Sling TV subscribers in our Pay-TV subscriber count.
+Sling International subscribers have historically been included in our Pay-TV subscriber count and represented a small percentage of our Pay-TV subscribers are also included in our Pay-TV subscriber count.
+Sling domestic and Sling Latino services, and these Sling TV subscribers are also included in our Pay-TV subscriber count.
 Sling TV subscribers receiving service for no charge, under certain new subscriber promotions, are excluded from our Pay-TV subscriber count.
-Sling TV subscribers are recorded net of disconnects in our gross new Pay-TV subscriber activations.
-Our Pay-TV metrics for the three months ended March 31, 2015 have been recast to include 169,000 Sling domestic subscribers.
+Sling TV subscribers are reported net of disconnects in our gross new Pay-TV subscriber activations.
 For customers who subscribe to both our DISH branded pay-TV service and our Sling branded pay-TV service, each subscription is counted as a separate Pay-TV subscriber.

 Broadband subscribers.
 We include customers who subscribe to either our satellite broadband service or our wireline broadband service under the dishNET brand as Broadband subscribers.
 Each broadband customer is counted as one Broadband subscriber, regardless of whether they are also a Pay-TV subscriber.
-A subscriber of both our pay-TV and broadband services is counted as one Pay-TV subscriber and one Broadband subscriber.
+A subscriber of both our Pay-TV and broadband services is counted as one Pay-TV subscriber and one Broadband subscriber.

 Pay-TV average monthly revenue per subscriber ("Pay-TV ARPU").
 We are not aware of any uniform standards for calculating ARPU and believe presentations of ARPU may not be calculated consistently by other companies in the same or similar businesses.
 We calculate Pay-TV average monthly revenue per Pay-TV subscriber, or Pay-TV ARPU, by dividing average monthly "Subscriber-related revenue," excluding revenue from broadband services, for the period by our average number of Pay-TV subscribers for the period.
-The average number of Pay-TV subscribers for each month and dividing by the number of months in the period.
+The average number of Pay-TV subscribers is calculated for the period by adding the average number of Pay-TV subscribers for each month and dividing by the number of months in the period.
 The average number of Pay-TV subscribers for each month is calculated by adding the beginning and ending Pay-TV subscribers for the month and dividing by two.

 Pay-TV average monthly subscriber churn rate ("Pay-TV churn rate").
 We are not aware of any uniform standards for calculating subscriber churn rate and believe presentations of subscriber churn rates may not be calculated consistently by different companies in the same or similar businesses.
-We calculate Pay-TV churn rate for any period by dividing the number of Pay-TV subscribers who terminated service during the period by the average number of Pay-TV subscribers for the same period, and further dividing by the number of months in the period.
+We calculate Pay-TV churn rate for any period by dividing the number of DISH branded pay-TV subscribers who terminated service during the period by the average number of Pay-TV subscribers for the same period, and further dividing by the number of months in the period.
 When calculating the Pay-TV churn rate, the same methodology for calculating average number of Pay-TV subscribers is used as when calculating Pay-TV ARPU.
-Sling TV subscribers are recorded net of disconnects in our gross new Pay-TV subscriber activations, as discussed above, and to the extent that our Sling TV subscriber base grows, our Pay-TV churn rate will be positively impacted.
+As described above, Sling TV subscribers are reported net of disconnects in our gross new Pay-TV subscriber activations.
+Therefore, to the extent that our Sling TV subscriber base grows, our Pay-TV churn rate will be positively impacted.